isabella232/pmp-support-site/docs/developers/050_best_practices.md

 ## Collection Links

-When a document "belongs to" a collection of docs, you should use `links.collection` to indicate that relationship.
-Meaning the child doc is claiming to belong to the parent collection.
-Note that you **cannot indicate order** using a `links.collection` - if you need order you should use `links.item` instead.
+When a document "belongs to" a collection of docs (often described as a parent/child documents), use `links.collection` to indicate that relationship.
+Note that you **cannot indicate order** using `links.collection`.
+If you need to enforce order, use `links.item` instead.

-This also most commonly occurs in Story docs, claiming to be a part of a Property, Series, Contributor or Topic.
-You should also set one of the following `rels` on your collection links, to help consumers differentiate between them:
+This occurs most commonly in Story documents claiming to be part of a Property, Series, Contributor or Topic.
+You can set one of the following `rels` on your collection links, to help consumers differentiate between them:

 ```javascript
 collectionLink.href = "https://api.pmp.io/docs/<COLLECTION_GUID>";